NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ### Populate the MySQL database with data

 Now to confirm that the database is able to read and write to the persistent storage you need to put some data in the database.
-Do that by first logging into the MySQL instance.
+Do that by first logging into the MySQL instance using the command below.
 It will prompt for a password.
 In the yaml file used to create the database, you'll see that we set that to `Netapp1!`
 ```bash
 kubectl exec -it $(kubectl get pod -l "app=mysql-fsx-san" --namespace=default -o jsonpath='{.items[0].metadata.name}') -- mysql -u root -p
 ```